APFTScore.com Usage Notes - Army Physical Fitness Test (APFT) Score Calculator

 In accordance with the older FM 21-20, the extended scale option will award one point for each additional push-up and sit-up beyond the max, and one point for each six-second decrease in time from max, but only if all three events are maxed.

 Please note that the new Army physical readiness manual, FM 7-22, has eliminated the extended scale.
 However, I have elected to continue to include this feature for the benefit of specific users that will still find it useful.
 Users should keep in mind that extended scale scoring may not be used for any official Army purposes.

 The calculator can grade at either the official Army passing standard of 60% in each event, or at a passing standard of 50%.
-The 50% standard is typically used to score soldiers in Basic Combat Training (BCT), the Recruit Sustainment Program (RSP).
+The 50% standard is typically used to score soldiers in Basic Combat Training (BCT), and the Recruit Sustainment Program (RSP).
 It is also used in some JROTC units and other cadet-type organizations.